CarsonKY/PierCarson.FinalProj.May2022/README.md

 These are the media queries implemented and what they do

 * Aboutus.css @media (min-width: 501px) and (max-width: 992px){
-    Adds padding on the bottom of the images to compensate for the small space
+&nbsp;&nbsp;&nbsp;    Adds padding on the bottom of the images to compensate for the small space

 * Menustyle.css line 110  @media (min-width: 992px) {
-    Adjust the menu margins for smaller screens
+&nbsp;&nbsp;&nbsp;   Adjust the menu margins for smaller screens

 * Style.css line 211 @media (max-width: 900px){
-    Collapse display of one map image if screen too small
+&nbsp;&nbsp;&nbsp;   Collapse display of one map image if screen too small

 * contactus.ccs
-    NEEDS UPDATING AND TESTING BEFORE SUBMITTING FINAL WORK
+&nbsp;&nbsp;&nbsp;   NEEDS UPDATING AND TESTING BEFORE SUBMITTING FINAL WORK

+* H1 tag
+&nbsp;&nbsp;&nbsp;   The mandatory H1 tag is actually hidden.
+It's located under the nav bar with display:hidden

 ## Getting Started